About This Blog

 29th October 1949 the Death of George Gurdjieff

-Today we commemorate the death of the prophet and gnostic George Ivanovich Gurdjieff, who died sixty-three years ago in Neuilly, near Paris, surrounded by a large group of sobbing followers.
-Somewhat like William Blake’s notion of having been a ‘sent … Continue reading
+Today we commemorate the death of the prophet and gnostic George Ivanovich Gurdjieff, who died on this day in 1949 in Neuilly, near Paris, surrounded by a large group of sobbing followers.
+Somewhat like William Blake’s notion of having been … Continue reading

 30th October 1968 Trans-Love Energies’ Zenta New Year